status-im/status-desktop/sqlite/README.md

 ./main
 ```

-This will ask for a passwd to encrypt/decrypt the DB. and then insert a timestamp in a table, and select all records from that table
+This will ask for a passwd to encrypt/decrypt the DB. and then insert a timestamp in a table, and select all records from that table.

+**Useful Links**

+Docs for Tiny_SQLite are available here: https://gulpf.github.io/tiny_sqlite/tiny_sqlite.html